CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 :math:`\beta_{\text{weld}}`, using a coagulation equation.

-To compute the impact of wave fracture of the FSD, given a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field, which are uniquely determined by the spectrum up to a phase.
+To compute the impact of wave fracture of the FSD, given a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field, which is uniquely determined by the spectrum up to a phase.
 In :cite:`Horvat2015` this phase is randomly chosen, and multiple realizations of the resulting surface height field are used to obtain convergent statistics.
 However this stochastic component would lead to a model that is not bit-for-bit reproducible.
-Users currently running the model with the full wave fracture parametrization should be aware that we have therefore set the phase to be constant.
-Users with an interest in wave fracture may wish to uncomment the call to a random number in the code to incorporate the random phase.
-We are working on a machine-learning approach that would emulate the full parametrization.
+Users can choose in the namelist (via the variable wave_spec_type) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility or to include the random phase.

 We calculate the number and length of fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply